the-vampiire/chingu-chimp/README.md

 #### Each profile card is populated based on the available data for that user.
 The more you update the more detailed your profile will appear.

 #### At the end of every card are a series of buttons.
-If a button is green it means a member has added that profile item - if it is grey they have not.
-Clicking a profile item button will display that item along with a footer button to return back to the original profile card.
+If a button is <span style="color: #15df89">green</span> it means a member has added that profile item - if it is <span style="color: #666">grey</span> they have not.
+#### Clicking a profile item button will display that item along with a footer button to return back to the original profile card.

 ![Chingu Profile Card Buttons Example](https://media.giphy.com/media/3o7OsSAHdvFskTJWcE/giphy.gif)